 What Causes Back Pain?

 As stated above, back pain has many possible causes.
 These causes may be skeletal, muscular, or nervous system in nature.

 - The vertebrae of the spinal column are designed to rest atop each other in a very organized pattern.
 If they slip out of place they put pressure on the nerve bundles that exit at that point and stretch the ligaments and tendons attached to them.
 Fractures to the vertebrae will also cause pain due to the injury itself and the inflammation surrounding the injury.

-The discs that provide cushioning for the vertebrae can bulge or rupture at times causing extra pressure on the nerves and friction between the bones.
+- The discs that provide cushioning for the vertebrae can bulge or rupture at times causing extra pressure on the nerves and friction between the bones.
 A bulging disc will also cause problems with flexion and extension in that joint of the spine.
 These are oftent he result of muscle imbalances.

-Any of the muscles of the back can be strained, causing pain.
+- Any of the muscles of the back can be strained, causing pain.
 The most commonly strained muscles are the erector spinae.
 This results in lower back pain and stiffness.
 The latissimus dorsi can be strained as well, leading to pain under the arm and across the middle of the back.
 The muscles of the upper back can be strained, especially with postural issues.

-Back pain can be caused by acute injuries or chronic conditions.
-An acute injury can cause the muscles to stretch or tear (a strain), fractures to the vertebrae or ribs, dislocations or subluxations of the vertebrae or ribs, deep bruising, or a bulging disc.
-Chronic conditions, most commonly muscle imbalances, can result in many of the same issues.
+- Acute injuries can cause the muscles to stretch or tear (a strain), fractures to the vertebrae or ribs, dislocations or subluxations of the vertebrae or ribs, deep bruising, or a bulging disc.

+- Chronic conditions, most commonly muscle imbalances, can result in many of the same issues.
 Imbalances may occur in strength, flexibility, or both.
 The imbalance itself can cause pain, but more often it leads to another condition that results in pain.
 A common imbalance resulting in back pain is the shortening of the hip flexors and weakening of the gluteus, and other muscles of the hips, from extended time spent sitting.
 This causes an excessive forward pull from the tight hip flexors and can lead to injury in any of these muscles.

 Signs and Symptoms